Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization

 \subsubsection{Comparison for Robustness}

-We evaluate plan selection robustness via plan suboptimality, with results shown in Figure~\ref{fig:plan-suboptimality-performance}.
-In simpler workloads, the performance gap among models is small, as baseline models generally make correct decisions.
-Nonetheless, Reqo still achieves the most accurate plan selection, particularly excelling at the 99th percentile tail and thus demonstrating superior robustness under worst-case scenarios.
-In the more complex TPC-DS workload, both Reqo and Roq leverage uncertainty quantification to enhance robustness and outperform other models.
-Reqo ultimately surpasses Roq through its ranking-based adaptive integration, confirming its stronger robustness in plan selection.
+We evaluate plan selection robustness via plan suboptimality, as shown in Figure~\ref{fig:plan-suboptimality-performance}.
+For simpler workloads, the gap among models is small, as baselines generally make correct decisions.
+Nonetheless, Reqo still achieves the most accurate plan selection, particularly excelling at the 99th percentile tail, demonstrating superior robustness under worst-case scenarios.
+For complex workloads, both Reqo and Roq leverage uncertainty quantification to enhance robustness and outperform other models.
+Reqo ultimately surpasses Roq through its ranking-based adaptive integration, confirming its superior robustness in plan selection.

-To further assess robustness, we conduct a workload shift experiment.
-Models are trained on queries with 1–5 joins and then separately tested on queries with 1-5 joins and 6–10 joins, thereby examining their adaptability to more complex and previously unseen workloads.
-Figure~\ref{fig:workload_shift_performance_metrics_tpcds} shows that Reqo achieves the best results across all metrics in the simpler workload and, despite a performance decline in the more complex scenario (as observed for all models), Reqo experiences the smallest drop.
-Moreover, its relative advantage over Bao and Roq becomes more pronounced as complexity increases.
-Combined with its superior tail-end performance in Q-error and plan suboptimality, these findings confirm that Reqo demonstrates exceptional robustness and outperforms other state-of-the-art models under challenging conditions.
+To further assess robustness, we conduct a workload-shift experiment on TPC-DS.
+Models are trained on queries with 1-5 joins and tested on new queries with 1-5 joins and 6-10 joins separately to examine their adaptability to more complex workloads.
+For Zero-Shot, these test sets and all TPC-DS queries with more than 5 joins are excluded from its training data.
+Figure~\ref{fig:workload_shift_performance_metrics_tpcds} shows that Reqo achieves the best results across all metrics and, despite a performance decline in the more complex scenario, Reqo experiences the smallest drop.
+Moreover, its relative advantage over the baselines becomes more pronounced as complexity increases.
+Excluding Reqo, Zero-Shot generalizes better to more complex workloads but shows weak tail performance.
+Reqo is trained on only one workload yet achieves stronger robustness.
+Combined with Reqo's superior tail-end performance in Q-Error and plan suboptimality, these findings confirm that Reqo demonstrates exceptional robustness and outperforms other state-of-the-art LCMs under challenging conditions.